babylonhealth/iOS-Interview-Demo/demo.md

 * **Ideally** it should have a point of synchronization (e.g. making two concurrent requests and waiting for both of them to finish).

 If you have a project with these requirements, then perfect!
 Please ensure that you also have a description of what the project does, in order to give us some context.

+Once again, please note that the requirements above are **mandatory**.

 ### 3. Open Source work